 Advertise Your Business

-Begin advertising for daycare clients about 60 days before your proposed opening.
+Begin advertising for daycare clients.
 Offer an introductory special or incentive to sign up early.
 Website, Social Media and more.
 If you need help with this step, we’re happy to help!

-· Many daycare businesses fail in the first year because they underestimate the costs associated with running the business.
-Be as accurate a possible when setting up your budget.
+- Many daycare businesses fail in the first year because they underestimate the costs associated with running the business.
+Be as accurate as possible when setting up your budget.
 Since daycare workers in Florida require a background screening before they can work with children, be sure to factor in the time the screening takes as well.